Constance Cary Harrison: Origins

 Wilson Jefferson Cary was a descendant of the ancient and prominent English gentry family of Cary, lords of the manor of Clovelly in Devon and of Cockington and Tor Abbey, as is related in a genealogical work by Fairfax Harrison (1869–1938) of Belvoir House, Fauquier County, Virginia (son of Constance Cary Harrison) The Devon Carys, 2 vols., New York, 1920.

-Monimia Fairfax was the daughter of Thomas Fairfax, 9th Lord Fairfax of Cameron, and Margaret Herbert, who was the granddaughter of John Carlyle and Sarah Fairfax.
+The Hon.
+Monimia Fairfax was the daughter of American peer, Thomas Fairfax, 9th Lord Fairfax of Cameron, and Lady Margaret Herbert, who was the granddaughter of John Carlyle and Sarah Fairfax.
 Her brother was Clarence Cary, who was prominent in New York society.
 Archibald Cary was a subscriber to the Monticello Graveyard (1837).
 They lived at Cumberland, Maryland, where he was editor of its leading newspaper, The Cumberland Civilian.
 When he died in 1854, her mother, Monimia, moved the family in with her grandmother at Vaucluse Plantation in Fairfax County, Virginia, until the outbreak of the Civil War.